• Skip to main content

 • Dump this dry flour mixture into the wet mixture and mix everything until just combined.

-• Stir in the chocolate chips and chill the dough for about an hour.
+• Stir in the chocolate chips and chill the dough for about an hour to make it easier to handle.

-• Now, scoop out tablespoons of the cookie dough and drop them on a tray filled with granulated sugar.
+• Now, scoop out tablespoons of the cookie dough and drop them in a bowl filled with granulated sugar.
 Roll them around until they are properly coated.

 • Place them on a cookie tray lined with parchment paper.

-• Bake at 350 degrees for 12-15 minutes or until edges are slightly crispy and light brown.
-Enjoy!
+• Bake at 350 degrees F for 12-15 minutes or until edges are slightly crispy and golden brown.

 Notes

-- Chill the dough for at least an hour so that it’s easier to handle.
+• Chill the dough for at least an hour so that it’s easier to handle and not sticky.

 Nutrition